 Imagine this scenario.
 You and a friend were involved in a crime.
 Your friend planned the crime and did most of the work of carrying it out.
 The DA offers you both a deal.
 If you plead guilty and accept life in prison, with zero chance of parole, you can avoid a death sentence.
 Your friend accepts.
 But you feel you don’t deserve such a harsh sentence for your minor role in the crime.
 You are only 19 and think you should get a second chance instead of dying behind bars.
 (Maybe you have a mental illness and cannot understand the risks of refusing this plea.
 Maybe, for a variety of reasons, you don’t entirely trust your lawyer, who is telling you to take the deal.
 Or maybe you simply want to exercise your constitutional right to a trial.)
 As punishment for refusing the plea, the DA seeks the death penalty and wins.
 You were the minor player in this crime, yet your co-defendant got life and you got death.
 Many people on death row ended up there because they refused plea bargains, which isn’t a very good way of choosing who lives and who dies.

-There is no evidence that the death penalty deters crime.
-North Carolina’s murder rate declined after executions stopped.
+There is no evidence that the North Carolina death penalty deters crime.
+The N.C. murder rate has stayed steady or declined in the years since executions stopped.
 The death penalty has failed to deliver on the much-touted promise that it makes the people of North Carolina safer.

 In this video, a former N.C. prison warden and police chief explain how the death penalty fails to contribute to public safety: